manafsulleyman/automated-script-patient-creation-management-system/README.md

 # Installation

-You have to clone the repo contain the application under test and automated test script.
+To run the automated script, you first have to get the application running locally.
+Follow the **Appliccation installation** below to run Application locally.

+Once you have the Application running, follow the Automated test script repo instruction to get the script running.

 # Application installation
 These instructions will get you a copy of the project up and running on your local machine.